adamdecaf/docs/docs/watchman/search.md

 ## Filtering

-Moov OFAC offers filters to further refine search results.
+Moov Watchman offers filters to further refine search results.
 The supported query parameters are:

 - `sdnType`: This is commonly `individual`, `aicraft` or `vessel`.
 - `program`: The specific US sanctions program which added the entity.
 (Example: `SDGT`)